GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Doxygen.rst

 On readthedocs
 ------------------------------------

-Go to `GEOSX documentation <https://geosx-geosx.readthedocs-hosted.com/>`__, select the version of interest and follow the "Doxygen" link at the bottom of the index page.
+Go to `GEOSX documentation <https://geosx-geosx.readthedocs-hosted.com/>`__, select the version of interest, and follow the Doxygen link at the left-hand-side.

 Guidelines
 ====================================